Alternative Therapies for Heart Failure

 Featured Forum

-Although smoking marijuana can cause the heart to work harder and may cause chest pain to develop more quickly in people with existing heart failure9, new research on CBD, a non-psychoactive cannabinoid, suggests that its anti-inflammatory and antioxidative properties may be beneficial for people at risk for heart disease.10 Although CBD has a good safety profile, if you don’t know the quality or source you may not be getting the expected product.
+Although CBD has a good safety profile, if you don’t know the quality or source you may not be getting the expected product.
 Like other alternative therapies, CBD can interact with medications you already take.
-It may interfere with certain liver enzymes which can affect the way drugs are metabolized.
-New nanotechnology research is investigating a new cannabinoid delivery mechanism that would improve the delivery of the active ingredients to improve its effectiveness and limit is elimination by the liver.11 Remember to talk to your doctor about any potential drug interactions before taking CBD.
+It may interfere with certain liver enzymes, which can affect the way drugs are metabolized.
+New research is investigating a new cannabinoid delivery mechanism that would improve the delivery of the active ingredients to improve its effectiveness and limit its elimination by the liver.
+Remember to talk to your doctor about any potential drug interactions before taking CBD.11

 Recommendations

 The ACCF/AHA Guidelines for the Management of Heart Failure field warn about the use of supplements and other therapies without integration with your cardiologist.
-The potential for possible adverse effects and drug interactions of nutritional supplements, vitamins, or hormones should be part of any heart failure educational program for both doctors and their patients.7 Doctors should always ask their patients about anything they take that has not been prescribed by them.
+The potential for possible adverse effects and drug interactions of nutritional supplements, vitamins, or hormones should be part of any heart failure educational program for both doctors and their patients.
+Doctors should always ask their patients about anything they take that has not been prescribed by them.7